- Alumni & Donors

 The Master in European Affairs offers a broad knowledge of the legal, economic and political foundations of the European Union, as well as of the history and sociology of the European integration project.

-During the first year at Sciences Po, students are integrated within the Master European Affairs (MAE).
-They follow courses in English and French:
+During the first year at Sciences Po, students join the Master European Affairs (MAE), and choose their policy stream where they can follow courses only in English or in English and in French.

 Students of the dual degree attend a joint seminar providing an introduction to research on European affairs.
 Its aim is to familiarize students with the scientific literature on politics and governance in the European Union.